mac-theobio/QMEE/Data_management.md

 	    - make sure your files are 'staged' (check boxes)
 		- click `Commit` and enter a commit message
 		- click `Push`
-- Email us to say that your assignment is ready to be seen.
+- E-mail us to say that your assignment is ready to be seen.
   - The R script should run and work independently when started in the correct directory (avoid absolute directory names in your script, and make sure you can restart your R session and run it correctly)